 Other types of sounds produced by Eastern bluebirds

-Eastern bluebirds have a diverse portfolio of songs that males accumulate with age.
+Eastern bluebirds have a diverse repertoire of songs that they accumulate with age.
 Eastern bluebirds are most vocal during the pair formation and egg-laying periods.
 Here is when males sing loud songs, more complex, and more frequently to advertise their presence to females.

 Bluebirds have loud and soft song types.
 Loud song types are given by the male while foraging and during activities where some distance separates the male and female.
 The soft songs are whispering chats that are given when the female is next to the male.
 Eastern bluebirds have a variety of calls they use during specific interactions and circumstances.